If you always struggle to come up with a unique gift idea for Mother’s Day, here are our top six (6) gardening gifts for practical mums:

 6. Garden Decor

-Whether it’s a bird bath, wall hanging, water feature, sculpture, wind chimes or bench, it’s always exciting to add something new to the garden.
-If your unsure what to purchase, snap a photo of your mum’s garden and take it into a garden centre with you.
-This will assist nursery staff greatly in picking a garden decor item which fits with your mum’s garden theme and style.How to Grow Cyclamen
+Whether it’s a bird bath, wall hanging, water feature, sculpture, wind chimes or bench, adding something new to the garden is always exciting.
+If you’re unsure what to purchase, snap a photo of your mum’s garden and take it to a garden centre.
+This will greatly assist nursery staff in picking a garden decor item that fits your mum’s garden theme and style.How to Grow Cyclamen